 While you are in Adwords, there are currently four options within DSA to segment your traffic:

 - Page content with certain words

-Now that you know how you can get started, I will fill you in on some of the things that you should be aware of before dive right in.
+Now that you know how you can get started, I will fill you in on some of the things that you should be aware of before diving right in.

 Going Into DSA's Without Goals

 This type of search ad only works if you set out with very clear goals and a solid structure.
-You have to make sure that there is some rhyme to your reason & that there is some logic behind it.
-You can use it to mine for long tail keywords, increase CTR’s in your account, or you can use it to lower your overall CPA, but they all require their appropriate setup and strategies.
+You have to make sure that there is some rhyme to your reason.
+There has to be some logic behind it.
+You can use it to mine for long-tail keywords, increase CTR's in your account, or you can use it to lower your overall CPA, but they all require their appropriate setup and strategies.